 A responsive website uses the same code for both mobile and desktop versions.
 It has a single URL, the same HTML code, but different CSS-code, depending on the device used.

 Development and maintenance of a responsive website are relatively simple and inexpensive.
 But this solution has its drawbacks, such as long loading time on mobile devices because of the image weight.
 Also, it is sometimes impossible to adopt a mobile version for certain tasks.

 The server provides a different CSS and HTML code on the same URL.
 The system determines which code should be displayed depending on the user’s agent that sends a request for the page.

 Search engines like a single URL and you can display different content for mobile and desktop versions.
 This solution is suitable for complex sites, but its development and support will require significant resources.

 - Build a Mobile Version

-General tips to keep in mind concerning the design of mobile website.
+General tips to keep in mind concerning the design of a mobile website.

 Now, we’re not talking about some abstract or subjective beauty here.
-Design works by its own rules and directly affects the visitor’s attention and behavior.
-Mobile format has its own specifics.
+The design works by its own rules and directly affects the visitor’s attention and behavior.
+A mobile format has its own specifics.
 Below, we summarized our team’s experience with creating and maintaining mobile sites and came up with 7 tips to help you create an effective solution and avoid common errors.

 1. In Mobile Website Design, Screen Size Matters